Secure Email (e.g. HIPAA) Compliance

 Verified TLS℠ Using Free CheckTLS

-The free tools on the CheckTLS web site make real-time testing very easy.
+The tools on the CheckTLS web site make real-time testing very easy.
 Please note that while the CheckTLS tools can be used without a Subscription, our policy requires a paid subscription for commercial use.

 Of course you have to do this regularly, and you have to do it for all of your trading partners.
 Or you can have CheckTLS do it for you.
 For a monthly fee that is less than the cost of one hour of a person's time.